Peyronie's Disease Doctors

 - Injections: Injecting a drug directly into the plaque to break down the hard plaque tissue.
 Injections with Verapamil and Interferon have shown some improvement and are reasonable treatments to try.
 Xiaflex is an injectable medication, and is the first FDA-approved treatment for Peyronie’s.
 Steroids should never be injected into the plaque.

-- Topical Medications: Topical medications applied to the penis without iontophersis (including topical Verapamil) not been shown to be effective.
+- Topical Medications: Topical medications applied to the penis without iontophoresis (including topical Verapamil) have been shown to be ineffective.

 - Iontophoresis: Uses a mild electric current to deliver topical Varapamil through the layers of tissue.
 Results are inconsistent, but it is a reasonable therapy to try if a man cannot have injections.